ccbogel/QualCoder/README.md

 - Installer made by [gernophil](https://github.com/gernophil), thank you very much!
 - If you have trouble getting QualCoder to run, you might need to update your operating system to the latest available version.
 - *Installation on M1/M2/M3-based Macs:*
-    - Download "QualCoderAI_MAC_arm64.dmg" from here: https://drive.switch.ch/index.php/s/Piozbkwkx90uxkK (switch drive is a secure data sharing platform for Swiss universities)
+    - Download "Qualcoder_MAC_3_6_1b_arm64.dmg" from here: https://drive.switch.ch/index.php/s/Piozbkwkx90uxkK (switch drive is a secure data sharing platform for Swiss universities)
     - Double-click on the dmg-file, then drag QualCoder AI into the link to your applications folder.
     - Start QualCoder AI by double-clicking the app within your applications folder.
 - *Installation on Intel-based Macs:*</br>
-Note: Unfortunately, we are currently not able to sign the x86_64 package correctly, so you will get a warning that QualCoder AI is from an unregistered developer.
+Note: Unfortunately, we are having trouble to sign the x86_64 package correctly, so you might get a warning that QualCoder AI is from an unregistered developer.
 You have to manually allow QualCoder AI to be executed, if your Gatekeeper is active.
 Follow these steps:
-    - Download "QualCoderAI_MAC_x86_64_unsigned.dmg" from here: https://drive.switch.ch/index.php/s/Piozbkwkx90uxkK (switch drive is a secure data sharing platform for Swiss universities)
+    - Download "Qualcoder_MAC_3_6_1b_x86_64.dmg" from here: https://drive.switch.ch/index.php/s/Piozbkwkx90uxkK (switch drive is a secure data sharing platform for Swiss universities)
     - Double-click the dmg-file.
     - Drag QualCoder AI into the link to your applications folder
     - Start QualCoder AI by double-clicking the app within your applications folder.
-You will get an error that QualCoder AI is from an unregistered developer.
-    - Go to Settings -> Privacy and Security -> Scroll down until you see a message stating QualCoder AI was prevented from starting and click "open anyway".
+    - If you get an error that QualCoder AI is from an unregistered developer, go to Settings -> Privacy and Security -> Scroll down until you see a message stating QualCoder AI was prevented from starting and click "open anyway".
     - From now on, the program should start without issues.

 **Linux:**